The Health Action Process Approach (HAPA)

 cognitions primary candidates for motivating change.
 Under conditions where individuals have no experience with the behaviour they are contemplating, we assume that outcome

+expectancies may have a stronger direct influence than self-efficacy.
+Only after a sufficient level of experience is attained does self-efficacy become more influential in forming an intention.
 The influential role of risk perception (or threat) in the motivation and volition process may have been overestimated in past research and interventions.
 Fear appeals are of limited value; rather, the message has to be framed in a way that allows individuals to draw on their coping resources and to exercise skills in order to control health threats.
 In persuasive communications, a focus should be made on self-percepts of personal coping capabilities to manage effective precaution strategies.
 This suggests a causal order where threat is specified as a distal antecedent that helps

+to stimulate outcome expectancies which further stimulate self-efficacy.
+A minimum level of threat or concern must exist before people start contemplating the benefits of possible actions and ruminate their competence to actually perform them.
+The direct path from threat to intention may become negligible if expectancies are already well established.
 In establishing a rank order among the three direct paths that lead to intention, it is assumed that self-efficacy and outcome expectancies dominate, whereas threat (or risk perceptions) may fail to contribute any additional direct influence.
 As indirect factors, however, threat may be of considerable significance within the motivation phase.
 The particular context and one’s personal experience play a role and may change the pattern of weights.

 The Volition Phase